 Use Your Head

 It's not only the Zen masters who'll tell you that the mind and body are connected.
 Medical professionals understand the connection as well.
-According the CDC, remaining active and fit reduces your risk of depression and helps you maintain a healthy brain.
+According to the American Heart Association, remaining active and fit reduces your risk of depression and helps you maintain a healthy brain.
 The brain, like your muscles, is a physical construction that can decline with age.
 But just as exercise can keep the rest of your body healthy, it can also slow or even reverse harmful age-related effects.

 Read more: 8 Habits of Highly Fit People

 Apart from the obvious health benefits of exercising, the social benefits —if you play sports or are involved in fitness classes — your brain reaps the rewards of keeping fit and healthy.
 BDNF — brain-derived neurotrophic factor —is a protein in the brain that actually grows new brain cells when you exercise on a regular basis, says the American Council on Exercise.
 Your memory, mood and cognitive ability all improve when this protein is activated.

 - Harvard T.H.
 Chan School of Public Health: "Staying Active"

 - Health.gov: “Physical Activity Guidelines for Americans, 2nd Edition”